Tigers ready for all the unknown of Week One

 “The way I handle the approach to the first game would just have to be constant reminders to myself that I’m not here by accident,” Manuel said.
 “It’s something I talk to myself about often.
 And I also remind myself of all the extra work that I put in while no one was watching, alone, or with my friends.
 Just the constant reminder that everything that I have in front of me I’ve earned or really worked for.”

 Starting safety Jalani Williams is in the same boat.
-Williams, who endured a position battle throughout the offseason with cornerback-turned-safety Jaylon Carlies, earned the start for the foreseeable future with Carlies forced to sit through the first half of the season due to a targeting penalty from the previous season.
-Though Williams knows his days as a starter may be numbered while awaiting the return of Carlies, he isn’t approaching the first game any differently.
+Williams, who endured a position battle throughout the offseason with cornerback-turned-safety Jaylon Carlies, earned the start with Carlies forced to sit out the first half of the Central Michigan game due to a targeting penalty from the previous season.
+Though Williams knows his days as a starter may be short-lived he isn’t approaching the first game any differently.

 “I was always told that even if you’re the backup, whatever position or role you have, always prepare as if you’re the starter so that nothing surprises you,” Williams said.
 “Any time, any given moment you’re a second from being that guy, so you always got to stay ready.”